 If you would like a new sidewalk to be built in your neighborhood,

-please use the New Sidewalk Request Form and follow the procedure laid out in the new Resident Guidelines for New Sidewalk Installation document.
+please use the New Sidewalk Request Form and follow the procedure laid out in the new Residential Guidelines for New Sidewalk Installation document.

 | Contact Information:

 ||Please send email to the Sidewalk Committee with your ideas, questions, complaints, and views.

 ...Do you have an idea for how to fund sidewalk maintenance?

 ...Would you be prepared to shovel the part of the sidewalk that fronts your property or would you prefer that the Town do it at a higher cost to you?